penguinpowernz/obsidian-headless-go/README.md

 Headless client for [Obsidian Sync](https://obsidian.md/sync) and [Obsidian Publish](https://obsidian.md/publish).
 Sync and publish your vaults from the command line without the desktop app.

 In 2026 using NPM is security nightmare.
-This repository will be deleted if Obsidian releases a client in safe language like Golang or Rust.
+This port allows us to avoid dangerous software distribution channels.
+This repository will be deleted if Obsidian releases an official client in a safe language like Golang or Rust.

+**THIS HAS NOT YET BEEN TESTED BY A HUMAN AND SHOULD BE CONSIDERED ALPHA SOFTWARE**

 ## Quick Start